Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-wheel-types.typ

 #pro-con(
   name: "Tank Drive with Traction",
   image: image("brainstorm-wheel-types/TankDriveTraction.excalidraw.svg", height: 14em),
-  description: [Traction],
+  description: [This configuration has 2-4 traction wheels on each side of the drivetrain.
+The wheels can be either be powered directly, through gears, or through chains.],
   pros: [
-    - *Immovability* - Cannot be pushed from the side by other teams, making it easier to match load
+    - *Immovability* - Cannot be pushed from the side by other teams, making it easier to score without interference
     - *Force* - Generates a lot of traction, which makes it easier to push other teams ],
   cons: [